UVicLibrary/VaultToSpotlight/mapping_document/README.md

 ### Unused Fields

-There will most likely be some fields in Spotlight that you don't need or want to use.
-In that case, leave the cell blank under "Fields from Vault or user document."
-Please make sure *every field in Vault that you want to appear in Spotlight is included*.
-Fields not listed in the user document or left blank will not transfer.
+There will most likely be some fields in Spotlight that you don't need or want to use or Vault fields that don't map to anything in Spotlight.
+In that case, omit it (i.e. leave the cell blank under "Fields from Vault or user document") or write "N/A".

+Because of this, please make sure *every field in Vault that you want to appear in Spotlight is included*.
+Fields not listed won't transfer.

 ### Location Fields